 Laing O’Rourke has been appointed by the NSW Government for the important task of coordinating the NSW bushfire clean-up program, and is committed to getting on with the job as quickly and safely as possible.
-Progress is now well underway right across the State.

 While the virus introduces a new challenge to bushfire recovery, Laing O’Rourke and the NSW Government are determined to maintain momentum and continue providing tangible help to fire-affected communities across NSW.

 We have introduced a range of measures to help protect he health and safety of our people and the community.

 This is an uncertain and constantly evolving challenge that we are all facing together but Laing O’Rourke is committed to regularly updating and engaging collaboratively with the impacted communities in which we are working.